-The Taste Bundaberg Festival is back in 2021 with all the fun, flavours and community spirit you’d expect, so mark your calendar for Friday 11th to Sunday 20th June and don’t miss out.
+The Taste Bundaberg Festival is back in 2023 with all the fun, flavours and community spirit you’d expect, so mark your calendar for Friday 4th to Sunday 13th of August and don’t miss out.

 I first experienced the Taste Bundaberg Festival back in 2017 and had a fantastic time, I can tell you I went home with bags brimming with exciting local products and my head spinning with inspiration.
-We are planning to spend a bit of time in the area this winter and definitely have tweaked our calendar to be there for some key festival events.
+We are now lucky to live on the Bundaberg coast and definitely have this one marked on our calendar to get along to some of the key festival events.

 Taste Bundaberg events to watch out for: